LonaBam/alx-system_engineering-deveops/0x00-shell_basics/README.md

-100-lets_move - This script moves all files beinning with an uppercase letter to a directory 101-clean_emacs - This script deletes all files that end with ~ 102-tree - This script creates nested directories
+100-lets_move - This script moves all files beinning with an uppercase letter to a directory 101-clean_emacs - This script deletes all files that end with ~ 102-tree - This script creates nested directories 103-commas - This script lists all files with various flags seperated by commas